Digi-PEPP

 Project description

 The aim of the research project is to evaluate the effectiveness of digital solutions for assessment and treatment of pain and its related emotions in pediatric patients and their parents.
-The research project includes three parts: (1) Monitoring and evaluation of pain in pediatric patients using the multimodal methods, (2) Treatment of pain and its related emotions in pediatric patients, and (3) Treatment of emotions in parents whose child is hospitalized.
+The assessment of pain utilizes multimodal methods, which can be used to reliably and early identify the pain of critically ill children who are especially unable to communicate their pain.
+Pain management interventions are focused on non-pharmacological methods, because they create the basis of pain relief according to Käypä treatment recommendations.
+The research project includes several parts, such as (1) Monitoring and evaluation of pain in pediatric patients using the multimodal methods, (2) Treatment of pain and its related emotions in pediatric patients, and (3) Treatment of emotions in parents whose child is hospitalized.
 In order to develop pain assessment, we utilize new multimodal methods (e.g. NIRS, EMG) to identify the pain indicators of critically ill children who are unable to communicate their pain, and develop the algorithms at the same time.
-The interventions, for example, will focus on the effectiveness of (a) multisensorial nature-based intervention for children undergoing venous blood sampling, (b) “nucu” intervention including mother’s recorded heartbeat and feeling its vibration in infants requiring intensive care, and (c) mobile intervention based on trauma-informed care for parents who has hospitalized child.
+The interventions will focus on the effectiveness of (a) multisensorial nature-based intervention for children undergoing venous blood sampling, (b) “nucu” intervention including mother’s recorded heartbeat and feeling its vibration in infants requiring intensive care, and (c) mobile intervention based on trauma-informed care for parents who has hospitalized child.
+In addition, the project evaluates the effectiveness of (d) a new immersive game intervention (VR) when preparing children for magnetic resonance imaging (MRI), and the use of (e) a social robot when preparing children for pediatric day surgery using AI in alleviating their anxiety, fear, and pain.
 The effectiveness of the above interventions is evaluated through RCT or cross over study designs using valid measurements.

 Project results